 Revenue and Taxation Code Section 17052.6 which generally conforms to Internal Revenue Code Section 21

-In 2011, 188,000 returns representing 295,000 taxpayers claimed this credit.
+In 2013, 185,000 returns representing 284,000 taxpayers claimed this credit.

-This provision generally conforms to federal law; however under federal law this credit is nonrefundable and does not have an income limit.
+This provision generally conforms to federal law; however, under federal law this credit does not have an income limit.